This past fall, a hurricane knocked down a few large trees in our yard, therefore I wanted to “save” some of the wood for a DIY hanging planter.

 DIY Hanging Planter with house plants

 It was sad to see those beautiful trees fall.
-However I am harvesting some of the wood for furniture, wreaths, coasters, and hanging planters is a way to keep enjoying some of their beauty.
+However, I am harvesting some of the wood for furniture, wreaths, coasters, and hanging planters as a way to keep enjoying some of their beauty.

 Note: My daughter, Olivia (see how she did it HERE.)